 How to appeal a VA disability rating

 When you file a disability benefits claim, you can expect to wait a few months before you receive a rating decision.
-The average wait time is about 110.9 days.
+The average wait time is currently 104.8 days.

 If you disagree with the rating decision, you have three options regarding how you would like the VA to further review your case.
 Each of the options takes a different amount of time to complete.
 If the VA denies a claim through one of these three methods, you can generally file another type of appeal within one year of the decision you disagree with.